Skip navigation

 International Baccalaureate Diploma Programme - 32 points

-6,5,5 in HL subjects, including a minimum of 6 in Higher Level English A.
+6,5,5 in HL subjects, including Higher Level English A.

 Extended Project